It Appears Yet Another Trump Staffer Is Ready to Sing for Mueller

 This development is seriously bad for Team Trump, for a number of reasons.
 First, while the Trump team often stresses that it’s not a crime to lie to the media, if Hicks did suggest that evidence could be withheld or destroyed, that could help prosecutors establish intent in an obstruction case.

 Second, it may mean that Hicks is in more serious trouble.
-If she is, in fact, as naive or deceitful as the Corallo story suggests, did she say anything incriminating when she was interviewed by Mueller’s team in December?
-In Fire and Fury, Michael Wolff reported that in response to the bungled Trump Tower meeting response, Bannon shouted a Hicks that she needed to get a lawyer.
+If she is, in fact, as naïve or deceitful as the Corallo story suggests, did she say anything incriminating when she was interviewed by Mueller’s team in December?
+In Fire and Fury, Michael Wolff reported that in response to the bungled Trump Tower meeting response, Bannon shouted at Hicks that she needed to get a lawyer.

 “You don’t know what you are doing,” Bannon reportedly shouted.
 “You don’t know how much trouble you are in … You are as dumb as a stone!”

 Wolff also reported that Corallo quit because he believed the Air Force One meeting amounted to obstruction of justice, which the Times report seems to confirm.
 That brings us to the third issue for Team Trump: new fears of disloyalty.
 It’s actually not that shocking that Corallo would rat on his former White House colleagues.
 Last summer the Times noted that shortly before he was hired, the longtime conservative posted a number of tweets criticizing President Trump, Ivanka Trump, and Jared Kushner.
-There was also this comment about Meuller, whose time leading the FBI overlaps with Corallo’s tenure at the Justice Department:
+There was also this comment about Mueller, whose time leading the FBI overlaps with Corallo’s tenure at the Justice Department:

 More recently Corallo accused some on Mueller’s team of “not just hyperpartisanship, but what seems to be actual efforts to go after Trump and his associates without the objectivity that is required of prosecutors and investigators,” but he still said Trump firing Mueller would be a “colossal mistake.”